 Once the software is trained to identify and recognize faces, the software can then locate and compare them with other faces available in the database.
 This is the identification step, where the software accesses a database of photos and cross-references to attempt to recognize a person based on photos from a variety of sources.
 It then shows the results, generally ranking them by accuracy.
 These systems sound complex, but with some technical expertise, you can build a facial recognition system yourself with standard software.

-How to Build a Mobile App with Facial Recognition?
+How to Build a Mobile App with Facial Detection Technology?

 To build a face recognition mobile app today, the biggest decision is, which approach to use?
 Depending on the project size and final cost.
 When selecting a mobile platform, it is worth paying close attention to the features of a camera for each platform and the opportunity to access and interact with it.
 You need something more than just an app to make the process run smoothly.
 Systems like this need hardware assets.
 This means that you require cameras, servers, and other powerful devices to make it work.
 So let’s understand the fundamentals of creating a face detection app and what to start with.